camptocamp/odoo-project-tools/docs/otools-pr.md

 ## Installing

-Please refer to the "Installing" section of the (otools-ba)[otools-ba.md] page.
+Please refer to the "Installing" section of the [otools-ba](otools-ba.md) page.

 ## Configuration

+### Git and Github

+You will need to have git installed and configured on your workstation:

+    sudo apt install git

+Normally, the setup should have been taken care of during your onboarding.
+If not check with your mentor to get this fixed before you go on.

+To check if this setup was done you can run:

+    git clone --depth 1 git@github.com:camptocamp/celebrimbor-cli

+If everything goes well, you can clean up the created directory:

+    rm -rf celebrimbor-cli

+However, if you have an error message saying you don't have permission, then there are some parts of the configuration of your workstation that is missing.
+This is beyond this document's scope, get in touch with the helpdesk for assistance.

 ### Celebrimbor

 You need to be able to download a database dump of the project to your laptop.
 This is done with the `celebrimbor_cli` command line utility.
 If it is not installed, you can run:

+    mkdir -p ~/.config/celebrimbor-cli
     pipx install -f git+ssh://git@github.com/camptocamp/celebrimbor-cli#egg=celebrimbor_cli
-    mkdir -p ~/.config/celebrimbor-cli

-If you have the lastpass client installed, you can run:

-    lpass sync
-    lpass show --notes 5553291744224198495 > ~/.config/celebrimbor-cli/platforms.conf

-Otherwise, open your [lastpass vault](https://lastpass.com/vault/), look for "Celebrimbor CLI configuration parameters".
+Open your [lastpass vault](https://lastpass.com/vault/), look for "Celebrimbor CLI configuration parameters".
 In a shell, type:

     gnome-text-editor ~/.config/celebrimbor-cli/platforms.conf

 Then in the window that opens, copy paste the content of the note, save and exit the text editor.

-### Github

-You will need to have git installed and configured on your workstation:

-    sudo apt install git

-Normally, the setup should have been taken care of during your onboarding.
-If not check with your mentor to get this fixed before you go on.

 ### Git autoshare